bigskysoftware/intercooler-js/www/_posts/2016-5-8-hatoeas-is-for-humans.md

 isn't: it needs to either handle all possible actions or forward them along to a human to deal with, right?

 And that gets to crux of the issue: the code doesn't (yet) have <a href="https://en.wikipedia.org/wiki/Agency_(philosophy)">agency</a>.
 It can't reasonably decide what to do in the face of new and unexpected actions.
-The coder writing the code could have the it handle all possible actions (tough) or pass them along to a human somewhere (also tough).
+The coder writing the code could have it handle all possible actions (tough) or pass them along to a human somewhere else (also tough).

-Realistically, the code will likely handle a few of the actions and just ignore the rest, so all that work for a Gold REST Star is, tragically, wasted.
+Realistically, the code will likely handle a few of the actions and just ignore the rest, so all that work for a Gold REST Star is, unfortunately, wasted.

 ## Agency As A Service (AAAS)